Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 To defend against it, we can configure the server to not accept downgrade.

 **SSL stripping** is an attack combining an on-path attack and a downgrade attack.
-The attacker is in the middle of the traffic between the victim and a web server (proxy, rogue Wifi AP...).
+The attacker is in the middle of the traffic between the victim and a web server (proxy, rogue Wi-fi AP...).
 It communicates with the victim in clear traffic (HTTP) and with the web server in encrypted traffic (HTTPS).
 The attacker controls all the communication and can modify messages or steal data.
 To the victim, it is transparent except HTTP is used instead of HTTPS.